veeneck/ryan.blog/content/blog/a-lot-changes-in-six-years.md

 ### Flexbox Rocks & Doesn't

-OK, it [mostly does](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+OK, it [mostly does](https://www.sketchingwithcss.com/samplechapter/cheatsheet.html).
 Some cool things it allows:

-1. Change position of elements with order.
-Example: newsletter.
+1. You can [change the order of the children inside of the Flexbox](https://teamtreehouse.com/library/changing-the-order-of-flex-items) with one line of CSS.
+This means you could have something like a newsletter form which can easily appear at the top on one page and down by the footer in another.
 2. Switch from row to column layout, which makes designing for smaller screens much easier.
+Place them in row when you have the room, stack them on top of one another in column for smaller screens.
 3. Minimize [div soup](https://www.chillybin.com.sg/would-you-like-another-bowl-of-div-soup/).

 And a bunch of other cool stuff.
 I decided not to get into CSS Grid with this project.
 Next time.
 Until then, read [this article on the differences between the two](https://hackernoon.com/the-ultimate-css-battle-grid-vs-flexbox-d40da0449faf).